ctappy/ranNUM/README.md

-#Random number generator using 6500 random stock prices and 10000 random city temperatures
+#Random number generator

-randomness between up to 1-100 is accurate but I have not implemented scaling beyond that yet.
+use 6500 random stock prices and 10000 random city temperatures. randomness between up to 1-100 is accurate but I have not implemented scaling beyond that yet.
 In a future release I will add up to a million unless someone requests otherwise.

 #Requires: